exanauts/Argos.jl/docs/src/optim/fullspace.md

 !!! info
     The values inside `stack` are used to compute the initial point in the optimization routine.
-Hence, if one call `solve!` again the optimization would start from the optimal solution found in the previous call to `solve!`, leading to a different convergence pattern.
+Hence, if one calls `solve!` again the optimization would start from the optimal solution found in the previous call to `solve!`, leading to a different convergence pattern.
-    If one want to launch a new optimization from scratch without reinitializing all the data structure, we recommend using the [`reset!`](@ref) function:
+    If one wants to launch a new optimization from scratch without reinitializing all the data structure, we recommend using the [`reset!`](@ref) function:
     ```@example madnlp
     Argos.reset!(flp)